PBearson/FUME-Fuzzing-MQTT-Brokers/README.md

 python3 fuzz.py <config file>
 ```

-The configuration file is defined as a list of key-value pairs, separated by a = sign.
+The configuration file is defined as a list of key-value pairs, separated by a `=` sign.
 FUME supports a fairly extensive number of configuration options.
 The obvious ones are the Markov model parameters, i.e., `X1`, `X2`, `X3`, `b`, etc. However, there are several more options that are worth mentioning directly:

 * `TARGET_ADDR` and `TARGET_PORT` define the target IP address and port.
 * `START_COMMAND` sets the command for starting the target directly.
 This is the only way to monitor console responses.
 * `TARGET_START_TIME` sets the expected amount of time it takes for the target to start up (and more specifically, to expose its MQTT port).
 * `SIMILARITY_THRESHOLD` sets the similarity threshold value for console responses.
 FUME discards responses that are at least this similar to previously seen responses.
 For instance, a value of 0.3 means that if a console response is at least 30% similar to any previously seen response, then it is not logged.
 * `CRASH_DIRECTORY` and `CRASH_FILENAME_PREFIX` set the directory and filename prefix of the request queue when it is dumped due to a crash.
 The file always has the structure `<CRASH_DIRECTORY>/<CRASH_FILENAME_PREFIX>-<timestamp>`.

+The script will strip all whitespace away from the config file to parse it more easily.
+If, for some reason, you need whitespace in one of your options, just place a `@@` wherever you want to place the whitespace.
+You will probably only want this when you set `START_COMMAND`, for example:

+`
+START_COMMAND = node@@aedes.js # --> Parsed as 'node aedes.js'
+`

 The full list of supported configuration options can be viewed in the file _config.sample_.